kriszwart/ZwartifyOSv1/README.md

 ---

-**LeadnamicOS.
+**ZwartifyOS.
 The operating system for building intelligent products.**

 **Built with Cursor.
 Reviewed by Claude.
 Deployed on Vercel.**